-The Company's 100% owned ORO gold property is strategically located on tide water covering the northern end of the Hope Bay Volcanic Belt, approximately 3.25km to the north of TMAC Resources' Doris gold mine.
+The Company's 100% owned ORO gold property is located in the Hope Bay Volcanic Belt (HBVB) in Nunavut and is strategically located on tide water covering the northern end of the HBVB, approximately 3.25km to the north of TMAC Resources' Doris gold mine.
 Gold mineralization at the Doris gold mine occurs along a well-defined stratigraphic volcanic contact, which extends northward onto the ORO property.
 The ORO property hosts numerous gold showings and potentially gold bearing structures including the Elu shear zone and Wombat zone.